-Shut Up & Write, a movement that started in San Francisco, is a way for writers to structure their time and connect with others.
+Shut Up & Write, a movement that started in San Francisco and is now worldwide, is a way for writers to structure their time and connect with others.
 The formula is simple: meet in a convenient location, write in silence for an hour, and catch-up over coffee afterwards.

 For academic types, who have embraced the idea, it’s a great way to carve out dedicated writing time and make progress on thesis chapters, journal articles, and grant applications.
 While an hour doesn’t sound like much, it’s amazing what you can get done if you really focus.
 The discipline and shared sense of purpose that comes from writing with others also keeps you accountable and reminds you that you aren’t alone.

-Although it’s great to write with a group of people and have coffee afterwards, at Shut Up & Write Tuesdays we understand that it’s not always practical.
-So we developed a virtual Shut Up & Write that allows you to get all the benefits* of a traditional Shut Up & Write without leaving your home or office.
+Although it’s great to write with a group of people and have coffee afterwards, at Shut Up & Write Tuesdays we knew this wasn’t always practical.
+So Associate Professor Siobhan O’Dwyer developed a virtual Shut Up & Write that allowed PhD students, early career researchers, and established academics to get all the benefits of a traditional Shut Up & Write without leaving their home or office.

 Screen Shot 2014-12-21 at 9.10.59 AM